IanSaunders/ultradaemon/docs/index.md

 #### Start &rarr; CP4  <small>(0 to 47.8kms)</small>

-Race start was pushed back by 15mins due to a delayed min-van, but before we knew it were were off.
+Race start was pushed back by 15mins due to a delayed min-van, but before we knew it we were off.

 Our strategy revolved around banking a bit of time in the first couple of marathons so we set off at a fair clip.
 The start was also a downhill section, so why not?
 As we hit the first proper hill we enjoyed a walk with views, and spirits were high.